As interest around CBD improved, questions around CBD drug interactions naturally increases.

 For example, two drugs that cause sedation when taken together may result in an increased sedative effect.
 Conversely, one may counteract the effect of another, like taking one drug to increase your blood pressure while taking another that may reduce it.

 Currently, there is very little tangible evidence referring to CBD drug interactions due to the limited number of clinical studies.
 On the flip side, several small studies have looked into how CBD is thought to metabolise in the body.
+So what drugs should not be taken with CBD?

 One study looked into interactions between CBD and commonly used antiepileptic drugs, resulting in raised levels of these drugs in the body.
 Also finding elevated Liver Function Test markers (LFT), which in some cases can represent toxicity or potential damage.